Best Window & Door Replacement Companies in Winnipeg (2026 Guide)

 Manitoba Hydro's PowerSmart program has historically offered rebates for qualifying energy-efficient window upgrades, particularly for windows that meet the Most Efficient Energy Star designation.
 Check the current program details at hydro.mb.ca before purchasing, as rebate amounts and eligibility change from year to year.
 A reputable Winnipeg window company will be familiar with the program and can advise on which products qualify.

-Winnipeg Window and Door Companies to Consider
+Other Winnipeg Window and Door Companies

-Several established window and door contractors serve Winnipeg.
-Look for companies with strong local track records, Canadian-rated products, and in-house installation teams.
-When gathering quotes, ask for the window's Energy Star label, the specific U-factor and solar heat gain coefficient (SHGC), and the full warranty documentation in writing before signing.
+Other established contractors serving Winnipeg include Pella Windows and Doors, Polar Window of Canada, and All Weather Windows.
+When gathering quotes from any company, ask for the window's Energy Star label, the specific U-factor and solar heat gain coefficient (SHGC), and full warranty documentation in writing before signing.
+Always get at least three quotes for any window project over $3,000.

 Timing Your Window Replacement in Winnipeg